a791573913/leargit/readme.txt

-git is a distributed version control system. git is free soft ware distibuted under the GPL..
+git is a distributed version control system. git is free soft ware distibuted under the GPL stupid boss. love.